This page covers common issues you may encounter when using Lab and Hosted Training, along with their solutions.Documentation Index

 Authentication failed / not logged in

-prime rl run fails immediately
+prime train run fails immediately

-prime rl run fails immediately
+prime train run fails immediately

 - Your config file is valid TOML (no syntax errors)